-Greenhouse gases are a group of molecules (such as CO2, Methane and water vapour) that “are able to trap heat in the atmosphere, keeping the Earth’s surface warmer than it would be if they were not present.”
+Greenhouse gases are a group of molecules (such as carbon dioxide, methane and water vapour) that “are able to trap heat in the atmosphere, keeping the Earth’s surface warmer than it would be if they were not present.”

 Here is a simple equation for any math fans out there!

 More gases = more heat trapped in the atmosphere.
 More heat in the atmosphere = a warmer Earth.
 This does not mean that greenhouse gas needs to disappear!
-Without them, our planet would be c
+Without them, our entire planet would be a freezer.

 Over the last 100 years, the level of greenhouse gases in the atmosphere has risen by 25%.
 It’s up to us to write the final conclusion.
 Can we get this number within acceptable measures to maintain a climate and a gas composition compatible with life.

 The answer has three key ingredients: burning fossil fuels, deforestation, and industrial farming.

 Fossil fuels such as gas, coal, and oil, contain large amounts of CO2.
 They are called fossil because they actually are fossils of trees and other carbon sources (i.e. all life) Burning these fuels to power our homes, cars, and factories releases the CO2 that had been trapped for so long into the atmosphere.
 In 200 years, we have released 15 gigatonnes of CO2, more than half of which since 1988.